← All Conditions

 Thoracic Endometriosis

-Cyclical Chest Symptoms — Investigation & Treatment, London
+Cyclical Chest Symptoms & Catamenial Pneumothorax — London

 Condition

-Thoracic endometriosis — endometrial tissue present in the chest cavity, most often on the diaphragm or pleura.
-Symptoms occur cyclically with the menstrual cycle: chest pain, breathlessness, or collapsed lung
+Endometrial tissue in the chest — most often on the diaphragm or pleura.
+Symptoms occur cyclically with the menstrual cycle: chest pain, breathlessness, coughing blood, or a collapsed lung

 Key presentation

-Catamenial pneumothorax — a collapsed lung recurring around menstruation.
-Frequently misdiagnosed as ordinary spontaneous pneumothorax.
-Should be suspected in any woman with recurrent PTX
+Catamenial pneumothorax — a collapsed lung recurring around menstruation (70–80% of cases), usually right-sided.
+Often misread as ordinary spontaneous pneumothorax

 Treatment